karapk/fullstack-hiring-challenge/full-stack/README.md

 Please complete at least 2 of these challenges.

 - [x] The API to retrieve users is very slow.
 How can we speed it up while still always returning 10 random users?
 Please demonstrate a solution.
+	+ Instead of using for loop for each user retireved all 10 rather than having to fetch them one by one

 - [ ] This currently only works in the browser using client-side JavaScript.
 	- How can we make this work with JavaScript disabled?
 Think about server-side rendering and progressive enhancement.
 Please demonstrate a solution.